Agriculture as “Worst Mistake in the History of the Human Race”? – Anthropology 2.1

 No religion, no government, no home, no domesticity, not even language or skills.
 For Darwin, and many others, the savage-primitive is closer to non-human animal than to civilized humans.
 As Tim Ingold comments:

 Biologically, Darwin seems to be saying, these people are certainly human beings, they are of the same species as ourselves, yet in terms of their level of civilization they are so far from being human that their existence may justifiably be set on a par with that of the animals.
 (Ingold 2000:65)

-Not everyone agreed with Darwin, and there was a counter-tradition of celebrating the noble savage (see section on Anthropology and Human Nature).
+Not everyone agreed with Darwin, and there was a counter-tradition of celebrating the noble savage (see section on Anthropology and Human Nature and for a June 2013 update, see Epigenetics on The Edge of Human Nature).
 However, for the most part this evil-versus-noble debate shared the premises that agriculture led to free time and civilization.